-Some of our operations are conducted or products are sold in countries where economic growth has slowed, such as Japan, or where economies have suffered economic, social and/or political instability or hyperinflation, including, for example, the uncertainty related to the United Kingdom's June 2016 vote to leave the European Union (commonly known as "Brexit").
-Negotiations between the United Kingdom and the European Union regarding Brexit are ongoing and set to expire in 2019, unless otherwise extended, and may have an impact on our business, particularly in the United Kingdom and in Europe.
+Some of our operations are conducted or products are sold in countries where economic growth has slowed, such as Japan, or where economics have suffered economic, social and/or political instability or hyperinflation, including, for example, the uncertainty related to the United Kingdom's withdrawal from the European Union (commonly known as "Brexit"), which may have an impact on our business, particularly in the United Kingdom and in Europe.
 Furthermore, events such as Brexit and political uncertainty around the effects of current or future 'trade wars' may create global economic uncertainty, which may cause consumers to reduce their spending.